Study environment - Industrial Design Engineering - MSc. 5 years

 The project courses in design is however something brand new.
 Here you will face a design task that awaits a solution.
 The assignment is designed to give you a taste of a professional problem and demonstrate theories and methods in practice.
 There are no answers and no limits as to how much you may work with engaging and creative drawing, thinking and building.
 This work is carried out in close dialogue with and supervision by subject teachers from the Department of Product Design.
 Towards the end of your studies you are responsible for formulating the problems you wish to work with, and find contacts in the Norwegian industry.

-The Department of Product Design has its own building on the Gløshaugen campus at NTNU.
+The Department of Design reside in its own building on Gløshaugen campus at NTNU.
 This modern facility houses a variety of studios, workshops and equipment for working with wood, metal, plastic, and media.

 - for drawing and work with cardboard and textiles